Helene von Breuning

 Helene von Breuning (née von Kerich; 3 January 1750, Cologne – 9 December 1838) was a member of the Bonn upper class, who engaged young Ludwig van Beethoven to teach music to her children, helped him with his education and introduced him into social circles.
 Due to the close ties, she was later referred to as his "second mother" because she favourably shaped his early career.

 Life

 Helene von Kerich was the daughter of Stephan von Kerich, privy councilor and personal physician to the last Archduke Maximilian Francis of Austria the Elector of Cologne.
 Her brother Abraham became a canon and Scholaster at the Archidiakonalstift zu Bonn.
 She married the Electoral Court Councilor Emanuel Joseph von Breuning (* 1741, † January 15, 1777 Bonn), who died trying to save files from the Electoral Palace fire in Bonn.
-With her four children (Christoph, Eleonore (nicknamed Lorchen), Stephan (Beethoven's lifelong friend) and Lorenz (nicknamed Lenz)) the widowed Helene lived until 1815 in Bonn and later in Kerpen and Beul (Bad Neuenahr).
+With her four children, Christoph, Eleonore (nicknamed Lorchen), Stephan (Beethoven's lifelong friend) and Lorenz (nicknamed Lenz), the widowed Helene lived in Bonn until 1815 and later in Kerpen and Beul (Bad Neuenahr).